 - CSEP-CPT certification content embedded into the curriculum so you can apply for the Gold Standard in exercise science and personal training certifications before graduation

-- OFT-PFT certification is built into curriculum so you can earn certification through your coursework and be recognized as a personal trainer internationally.
+- OFC certifications are built into curriculum so you can earn internationally recognized certifications through your coursework.

 - Free access to Cambrian's Athletics Centre (for full-time students)

 Students, beyond the 90 hours of volunteer placements, are required to complete a 15-week co-operative work term prior to graduation.
 The work term provides them with the opportunity to apply classroom studies to an actual work situation, gain extensive practical, on-the-job training, and potentially earn a salary while doing so.
 Tuition fees are levied for the co-op work term.
 Although assistance is provided by the coordinators, it is the students’ responsibility to secure a co-op work term.
 Students have the option of completing the co-op work term at the end of semester 4 or 5 as long as they meet academic requirements.

 You must also complete approximately 90 hours of volunteer fieldwork as a requirement of courses in first, second, and third year.
 Placement opportunities include working with community sports organizations, individuals within specific population groups, and personal training clients.